-Recently I went to Google for a social media metrics search and came across a good article to share for 2 reasons.
-But, context really, my search was spurred from a discussion with someone who asked what metrics do I need to make a business case for social media success to my C-level?
+Recently, I went to Google for a social media metrics search and came across a good article to share for two reasons.
+But, context really, my search spurred from discussion with someone who asked what metrics do I need to make a business case for social media success to my C-level?
+Making dumb, data-driven decisions is not a wise career move.

 In this era of near-constant business disruption where non-routine issues are becoming the norm, your capacity to solve them swiftly, using the unique capabilities of social software makes its measured use important for profitability and growth.